CrossRef/event-data-user-guide/event-data-manual.md

 Event Data allows Subject and Object metadata to be included.
 Where the Subject or Object metadata are DOIs, and therefore can be easily looked up from the Crossref or DataCite Metadata API, it is usually not included.
 In other cases, it is often included.

+### ID

+The ID is generated by Agents, whether they're operated by Crossref or external parties.
+They are expressed as UUIDs and should be treated as opaque identifiers.

 See the list of (Sources in-depth)[#in-depth-sources] for a discussion of the various subject fields per source.

+### Message Action

+Most of the time an Event can be read as "this relation was created".
+An Event records the relationship that came into being at a given point in time.

+Sometimes these relationships come and go.
+For example, in Wikipeida, an edit can result in the removal of a reference from an article.
+In fact, we often see a history of references being added and removed as the result of a series of edits and sometimes reversions to previous versions.

+The removal of a relation in Wikipedia doesn't constitute the removal of an Event, it means a new event that records that the relation was removed.

 ## Sources in Depth {#in-depth-sources}